 Instead of going on Amazon.com to buy a product and seeing a crappy little thumbnail screenshot, you wanna be able to pull up the entire object fullscreen, move around it, even customize parts of it, all in real time, all on a computer, and all using engine technology.
 And it’s going to become even better with VR and augmented reality technology as it becomes more widely available.
 Now another major challenge for the whole industry is recreating realistic digital humans.
 Our experience going in Paragon has really pushed our artists and engineers to stay on top of this.

-Our goal was to create the online poker games canada that’s faithful to the MOBA genre, but brings really advanced realistic immersive 3D graphics into the fold.
+Our goal was to create the online games that’s faithful to the MOBA genre, but brings really advanced realistic immersive 3D graphics into the fold.
 So this has been a big challenge.
 It’s pushed the engine in a lot of different ways.
 We’ve had to start with photo references of real humans to calibrate brightness and color and surface properties.
 We measure all of these properties of people on a light stage to calibrate the local and global responses to different lighting inputs and provide parameters into subsurface scattering algorithms and other things.
 Of course, people were always wearing interesting kinds of clothes, so this has pushed cloth systems, both the animation aspects, the rendering and the physical simulation, everything from velvet to canvas.

 And very high fidelity data needs to be captured to gain realism.
 You cannot do this at a low resolution.
 Down to the level of even pores in the human skin are really important.
 The anisotropic reflections in hair are super important to generating a realistic appearance of a human.